Linaro/lava/doc/v2/installing_on_debian.rst

 LAVA are also uploaded to the LAVA Software Community Project repository at https://apt.lavasoftware.org/ .
-This uses the :ref:`lava_archive_signing_key` - a copy of the key is available in the repository and on keyservers.
+This uses the :ref:`lava_archive_signing_key` - a copy of the key is available in the repository and on key servers.

 Update apt to find the new packages::